newt196/Python-rep/Password creator /README.md

 The same encoding is used just in case.

- outfile.write("%s\n" % item)  is responmcislbe for writing each line in the file.
+outfile.write("%s\n" % item)  is responsible for writing each line in the file.

 The %s is a placeholder for a string value.
 \n represents a newline character, which ensures that each item (line) from the list will be written on a new line in the output file.